Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Decay of the angular power spectrum

 \section{Decay of the angular power spectrum}

-The error in a $\gk$-term truncation of the \KL expansion of an isotropic GRF~$T$ on~$\IS^2$ is closely related to the decay of the angular power spectrum of~$T$.
+The error in a $\gk$-term truncation of the Kar\-hunen--Lo\`eve expansion of an isotropic GRF~$T$ on~$\IS^2$ is closely related to the decay of the angular power spectrum of~$T$.
 As we show next, the decay of the angular power spectrum is in turn characterized by the behavior of the covariance kernel function that characterizes the isotropic GRF~$T$.
 Often the kernel function $k_T$ is prescribed in applications.

-To specify this relation, we start with the definition of the kernel~$k_T$ of the covariance of a centered isotropic Gaussian random field on~$\IS^2$ with prescribed angular power spectrum $(A_\ell, \ell \in \N_0)$.
-It is given for $x,y \in \IS^2$ by the formula
+To specify this relation, we start with the definition of the kernel~$k_T$ of the covariance of a centered isotropic Gaussian random field on~$\IS^2$ with prescribed angular power spectrum $(A_\ell, \ell\in\N_0)$.
+It is given for $x,y \in\IS^2$ by the formula

-We observe that the covariance kernel~$k_T$ just depends on the inner product resp.\ the (spherical) distance.
-Accordingly, we denote by $k:[0,\pi] \rightarrow \R$ the kernel as a function of the distance $r = d(x,y)$, i.e.,
+We observe that the covariance kernel~$k_T$ just depends on the inner product, respectively, the (spherical) distance.
+Accordingly, we denote by $k\dvtx[0,\pi] \rightarrow\R$ the kernel as a function of the distance $r = d(x,y)$, that is,

-for $r \in [0,\pi]$.
+for $r \in[0,\pi]$.
 A third way to look at the kernel is in terms of the inner product $\langle x,y\rangle_{\R^3}$.
-Therefore we define $k_I:[-1,1] \rightarrow \R$ by
+Therefore we define $k_I\dvtx[-1,1] \rightarrow\R$ by

-for all $\mu \in [-1,1]$.
-This implies overall for $x,y \in \IS^2$ that
+for all $\mu\in[-1,1]$.
+This implies overall for $x,y \in\IS^2$ that

-We will show that the regularity of the kernel is equivalent to the weighted $2$-summability of the angular power spectrum $(A_\ell, \ell \in \N_0)$, which can be formalized in the framework of weighted Sobolev spaces.
+We will show that the regularity of the kernel is equivalent to the weighted $2$-summability of the angular power spectrum $(A_\ell, \ell\in\N_0)$, which can be formalized in the framework of weighted Sobolev spaces.

-Therefore for $n \in \N_0$ let $H^n(-1,1) \subset L^2(-1,1)$ denote the standard Sobolev spaces.
-We define the function spaces $V^n(-1,1)$ as the closures of $H^n(-1,1)$ with respect to the weighted norms $\| \cdot \|_{V^n(-1,1)}$ given by
+Therefore for $n \in\N_0$ let $H^n(-1,1) \subset L^2(-1,1)$ denote the standard Sobolev spaces.
+We define the function spaces $V^n(-1,1)$ as the closures of $H^n(-1,1)$ with respect to the weighted norms $\llVert \cdot\rrVert _{V^n(-1,1)}$ given by

-where for $j \in \N_0$ the seminorm $|\cdot|_{V^j(-1,1)}$ is defined by
+where for $j \in\N_0$ the seminorm $\llvert \cdot\rrvert _{V^j(-1,1)}$ is defined by